-Native species with low palatability to wildlife are preferred for projects in areas of high human use.
-Invasive non-native plants pose a significant ecological threat to native plant and wildlife communities.
+Native species with low palatability to wildlife should be used for projects in areas of high human use.
+Invasive non-native plants pose a significant threat to native plant and wildlife communities.
 They spread rapidly without their natural insect predators and disease controls.
 They also displace native plant species that stabilize soils and provide forage and cover for wildlife.
-Personal gardens and built landscapes are entry points for many invasive, non-native plants.
+Personal gardens and built landscapes are entry points for many invasive, nonnative plants.
 The most effective way to control non-native plants is to prevent their establishment.

-Vegetable gardens are permitted, however it is preferred that aggressive, spreading species (like mint and chives) are planted in pots as opposed to beds.
-Vegetables can also attract wildlife - fencing or screening enclosures are advised.
+Vegetable gardens are permitted, aggressive, spreading species (like mint and chives) must be planted in pots as opposed to beds.
+Vegetables can also attract wildlife, so fencing or screened enclosures is required.